MicrosoftDocs/dataexplorer-docs/data-explorer/data-explorer-overview.md

 ### Automatic ingest, process, and export

 Azure Data Explorer supports server-side stored functions, continuous ingest, and continuous export to Azure Data Lake store.
-It also supports ingestion time mapping transformations on the server side, update policies, and precomputed scheduled aggregates with materialized views.
+It also supports ingestion time-mapping transformations on the server side, update policies, and precomputed scheduled aggregates with materialized views.

 ## Azure Data Explorer flow